 Example questions for a coach:

-· What will be people be saying to you?
+- What will people be saying to you?

 During the second stage of the process, both coach and mentee outline and discuss the current reality of the situation using a variety of different methods and techniques.
 The coach may invite the client to assess their own situation before offering their own advice or specific feedback on the current scenario and obstacles faced.
 The focus should be on the client, and the coach should be looking to identify potential in the situation, rather than problems.
 They should examine any assumptions made by the client with regards to their reality and outlook on future goals and discard any history or events that are irrelevant to the goals at hand.